navzam/token-store-multi-service-sample/README.md

 ### Register an AAD v2 app for Graph authorization

 Register another AAD v2 app by following the same steps as above.
-The web app will use this AAD app to get authorized access to the user's O365 files via the Graph APIs.
+The web app will use this AAD app to get authorized access to the user's O365 files via the Microsoft Graph APIs.

 > Note: We need 2 separate AAD apps because the app authentication flow and Graph authorization flow will redirect to different domains, which is not allowed within a single AAD v2 app.